Working with scikit-image

 .
 Note we go one beyond the maximum value in each

-dimension, so that the entire desired area is selected.
-The third part
+dimension, so that the entire desired area is selected, because the

 , indicates that we want all three colour